u7805486/PeakNote/README.md

 ---

 **Turn Meetings into Actionable Results**
 Tired of chaotic meetings and missed follow-ups?
-SkyNote automates note-taking, task tracking, and decision management so your team can focus on execution.
+PeakNote automates note-taking, task tracking, and decision management so your team can focus on execution.

 ---

-### **Why Teams Love SkyNote**
+### **Why Teams Love PeakNote**
 ✅ **90% Faster Meeting Summaries**
 ✅ **60% Fewer Missed Tasks**
 ✅ **24/7 Access to Meeting Insights**